example42/example42.github.io/_posts/2022-11-06-puppet-consulting-the-example42-way.md

 The AI wrote that services are not free, but that's not always the case.
 Via example42's website you can contact me directly via WhatApp, and ask me any Puppet related question.
 As soon as possible, I reply, if I've a ready answer I just give it, if the issue requires more investigation details are asked.
 Then if the effort to diagnose and solve the problem seems to require more than a few minutes I ask to consider one of the paid support services we provide.

 In a case I actually happened to spend a few hours, including a shared screen call, to give some advice.
-It generally happens with individuals from countries where the cost of life is much lower than european one, in such cases I really don't feel comfortable at requesting hourly rates which might cost a significant part of an average salary.
+It generally happens with individuals from countries where the cost of life is much lower than european one, in such cases I really don't feel comfortable requesting hourly rates which might cost a significant part of an average salary.

 So, don't be shy, if you have any Puppet related issue or something to clarify, just contact me via WhatsApp, I'll be happy to help you.